 The 1810 Carter House

-Due to COVID-19, we require all tea room guests to make reservations in advance, which can be made by calling (506) 832-2902
+Due to COVID-19, we require all tea room guests to make reservations at least 24 hours in advance, which can be made by calling (506) 832-2902

 Address: 874 NB-845, Kingston, NB E5N 1V3

 1810 Carter House, initially built by Loyalist Frances Newman Perkin in the early 1800s.
 In 1855, Newman's daughter's husband, William Pywell, sold the house to William A. Carter, and it remained the Carter family homestead until 1936.
 In 1964 the Carter House was purchased by the Kingston Peninsula Heritage, where it was restored to its current state, intending to preserve it for the future.
 Today, it operates as a heritage home, library, museum and tea room.